hyperupcall/bake/README.md

 This will automatically create a `./bake`, that you can use to execute your tasks in CI, or for those that don't have `bake`.
 All you need is Bash

-Bake solves this by providing a simple framework for executing tasks, which are sensibly defined by Bash functions.
-Furthermore, a few tiny boilerplate functions are provided to make task execution possible without the `bake` executable (with pure Bash)

 ## Installation

 Use [Basalt](https://github.com/hyperupcall/basalt), a Bash package manager, to install this project globally